Drago (publisher): Overview

 Drago was founded in 2001 by Paulo Lucas von Vacano as publisher, following years working as an Italian-German journalist and president of the Castelvecchi Publishing Company, Posse of Antonio Negri and Aspenia Magazine of The Aspen Institute.
 He was joined by Domitilla Sartogo as executive director and Nicola Veccia Scavalli as art director.

 In the same year, the company published its first book, Brice Marden's Brice Marden: Opere Su Carta 1964-2001 which was followed by the publication of Ed Templeton's The Golden Age of Neglect in 2002.
 As well as selling out quickly, this title became the professional skateboarder's best-known book.

 In 2002 Drago organized the Via Crucis by Andres Serrano, an exhibition, curated by Marianna Vecellio and Angela Dorazio in the converted church Santa Marta al Collegio Romano in Rome.

-In 2003 Drago took part to "Now Underground", an international exhibition curated by Cecilia Nesbit and for which Drago published its catalogue.
+In 2003 Drago took part in "Now Underground", an international exhibition curated by Cecilia Nesbit and for which Drago published its catalogue.

-In 2005 DRAGO releases La Transavangardia Italiana, a book on the Italian Neo-expressionism by Achille Bonito Oliva, with artists Mimmo Paladino, Francesco Clemente, Sandro Chia, Enzo Cucchi, Nicola De Maria and directs and produces the exhibition Kennedy: The Family, Values and History at the Temple of Hadrian in Rome.
+In 2005 DRAGO released La Transavangardia Italiana, a book on the Italian Neo-expressionism by Achille Bonito Oliva, with artists Mimmo Paladino, Francesco Clemente, Sandro Chia, Enzo Cucchi, Nicola De Maria and directed and produced the exhibition Kennedy: The Family, Values and History at the Temple of Hadrian in Rome.

-In 2007 Drago curates and organizes Jeremy Fish’s exhibition Rome-Antic Delusions with artworks especially created by the artist in Rome for the exhibition.
+In 2007 Drago curated and organized Jeremy Fish’s exhibition Rome-Antic Delusions with artworks especially created by the artist in Rome for the exhibition.
 Its homonymous catalogue soon became a cult object.

 In 2007 Drago published Muerte, the first book on Mike Giant.
 The book was one of Amazon’s best sellers for several seasons.